cyjake/leoric/docs/querying.md

 ## Understanding Method Chaining

-Leoric supports [Method Chaining](http://en.wikipedia.org/wiki/Method_chaining), which allows methods be appended consecutively to complete the query.
+Jorma supports [Method Chaining](http://en.wikipedia.org/wiki/Method_chaining), which allows methods be appended consecutively to complete the query.
 It is implemented by returning an instance of `Spell` when a query method of the model, such as `.find()` and `.order()`, is called.

 ```js
 Post.find()   // => Spell { Model: Post }